 |Kim L. Feil||Charles L. Sullivan, Jr.||Thomas L. Hammond|

 Planning for the Future

 In addition to being an opportunity for the gravure industry to publicly honor these individuals and their achievements, the award luncheon is also a major fundraiser for the Gravure Education Foundation.
-As gravure technology advances, the industry must make sure that the next generation of employees is prepared with the skills they will need to keep gravure profitable and the process of choice.
+As gravure technology advances, the industry must make sure the next generation of employees is prepared with the skills they need to keep gravure profitable and the process of choice.
 To that end, the proceeds from the event will benefit the Foundation and be used to develop and fund programs for students studying the gravure process.

 2011 Person of the Year - Thomas Hammond